-The Wachowskis didn't invent the green-on-black monospace grid — they borrowed it from Bloomberg Terminal, air traffic control, and financial data feeds.
+The Wachowskis borrowed the green-on-black monospace grid from Bloomberg Terminal, air traffic control, and financial data feeds.
 Matrix design goes back to those sources: one typeface, one base color, on black, with luminous green reserved strictly for things that are running.
 Hierarchy comes from size and spacing alone.
-The result doesn't feel designed — it feels operational.
-Like the interface is just showing you the truth.
+The result feels operational — like the interface is just showing you the truth.

 Matrix.